• Skip to main content

 Versión en español

 This Chilean Raspberry Kuchen recipe was shared with me long ago in a forum.
 This fruit pie is the most straightforward version with the classic white custard.
-The big difference with other versions of more elaborate Chilean Kuchens is that it does not include eggs in the custard, ricotta, or cream, making it very affordable.
+The big difference with other versions of more elaborate Chilean Kuchens is that it does not include eggs, ricotta, or cream in the custard, making it very affordable.
 You can enjoy this raspberry kuchen today using things you usually have in the refrigerator.

 Chilean Raspberry Kuchen